-Students in Years 3 - 6 have access to a Chromebook each to support their learning.
-Prep to Year 2 have access to a bank of classroom iPads and the computer laboratory.
-The classrooms are also resourced with devices such interactive televisions and white boards, Smart televisions and laptops to support changing classroom learning strategies which include digital perspectives and pedagogies.
+Students in Years 4 - 6 participate in a 1:1 device program to support their learning.
+Each student in Year 3 has access to a Chromebook.
+Prep to Year 2 students have access to a bank of classroom iPads.
+The classrooms are also resourced with interactive televisions and smart televisions to support changing classroom learning strategies which include digital perspectives and pedagogies.